elb-pr/.github/CONTRIBUTING.md

 ### Body

 Explain **why**, not what.
-Include a body when the reason is non-obvious, there are trade‑offs, or the change fixes a specific non‑obvious issue.
+Include a body when the reason is non-obvious, there are trade-offs, or the change fixes a specific non-obvious issue.

 ### Breaking changes